tsuyoshicho/vital-codec/README.md

 * Hash.SHA1x : Renamed to SHA1 when merged in the future.
 SHA1 enhanced.
 * Data.Base32x: Renamed to Base32 when merged in the future.
 Wrapper implementation.
 * Data.Base64x: Renamed to Base64 when merged in the future.
 Wrapper implementation.
-* Crypt.Password.OTP: Pacage renamed from Hash.OTP(Deprecated, deleted).
+* Crypt.Password.OTP: Package renamed from Hash.OTP(Deprecated, deleted).
-* Crypt.MAC.HMAC: Package renamed from Hash.HMAC.
+* Crypt.MAC.HMAC: Package renamed from Hash.HMAC(Deprecated, deleted).

 ## License
 [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/)